nicolkill/dbb/README.md

 ## Swagger

-To open the Swagger UI just go to the path `api_docs/v1` and it's ready to use
+To open the Swagger UI just go to the path `api_docs/v1` or click on the link in the UI and it's ready to use

 ## How to run: